thanabutj-lmwn/workshop-2024/workshops/part-3.md

 - Form a 2-3 persons team
 - pick 1 person to be an repository owner
+- We will build a team website for this part

 ## Create a new github repository